The hidden gems of Banteay Srei and Phnom Kulen

 Is really pink and pretty.

 I had combined Banteay Srei with a trip to the nearby Kulen National Park.
-Revered by the Khmers to be the most sacred mountain in Cambodia, Phnom Kulen is popular for weekend pilgrimages and during festivals.
-Known to hold a prominent position in Khmer history, it was at Phnom Kulen, that king Jayavarman II had proclaimed himself to be god king or devaraja and given birth to the Cambodian kingdom.
-Though, filled with many attractions such as the giant Reclining Buddha, beautiful waterfalls and remote jungle temples, Kulen National Park‘s hefty entrance fee of 20 USD make most of the travellers give it a miss.
-Compared to what you get at Angkor for the same price makes Phnom Kulen seem like an unlikely deal, but the truth is that this day trip is worth the bumpy ride and the fee.
-The drive to Kulen National Park is green and virginal and Khmer countryside looks pastoral.
+Revered by the Khmers as the most sacred mountain in Cambodia, Phnom Kulen is popular for weekend pilgrimages and during festivals.
+Known to hold a prominent position in Khmer history, it was at Phnom Kulen that King Jayavarman II had proclaimed himself to be a god king or devaraja and given birth to the Cambodian kingdom.
+Though filled with many attractions such as the giant Reclining Buddha, beautiful waterfalls, and remote jungle temples, Kulen National Park‘s hefty entrance fee of 20 USD makes most of the travellers give it a miss.
+Compared to what you get at Angkor for the same price, Phnom Kulen seems like an unlikely deal, but the truth is that this day trip is worth the bumpy ride and the fee.
+The drive to Kulen National Park is green and virginal and the Khmer countryside looks pastoral.
 Upon entering the park gates, the road goes uphill through some spectacular jungle scenery to eventually fork into 2 different paths.
 One leads to a magnificent waterfall and a 9th century temple ruin.

 The other road goes to a small river, which is filled with rived bed carvings and Wat Preah Ang Thom.
 Built on a sandstone boulder, this quiet wat has a rock cut Reclining Buddha at the summit and smells of wild greens and coiling incense.
-It is a very important pilgrimage spot for the Khmer people and sometimes local musicians can be found playing elaborate ensembles of musical instruments.
-The waterfall, which was also featured in Lara Croft : Tomb Raider, is a nice place to catch a breather and a jungle covered 9th century temple called Prasad Krau Romeas sits atop its crown.
-Due to lack of time and exhaustion, I had given the rest of Kulen‘s attractions amiss and returned to Siem Reap, feeling re energised.
-Although, drop dead gorgeous Angkor‘s grandeur can be a bit overwhelming and one can get seriously templed out amidst the cluster of ancient Khmer stone monuments.
-Thus, Phnom Kulen had been a refreshing change and it marked a relaxing end of my Angkor heritage exploration.
+It is a very important pilgrimage spot for the Khmer people, and sometimes local musicians can be found playing elaborate ensembles of musical instruments.
+The waterfall, which was also featured in Lara Croft: Tomb Raider, is a nice place to catch a breath, and a jungle-covered 9th-century temple called Prasad Krau Romeas sits atop its crown.
+Due to lack of time and exhaustion, I had given the rest of Kulen‘s attractions amiss and returned to Siem Reap, feeling re-energised.
+Although drop-dead gorgeous Angkor‘s grandeur can be a bit overwhelming, one can get seriously templed out amidst the cluster of ancient Khmer stone monuments.
+Thus, Phnom Kulen had been a refreshing change, and it marked a relaxing end to my Angkor heritage exploration.

 #travelbloggerindia #cambodiatourism #siemreap #angkor #banteaysrei